google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-buildtools.markdown

 </table>

-## What Tasks Should be in a Build Process
+## What tasks should be in a build process?

 In the following sections, we're going to look at the most common tasks you should have in your build process and recommend tasks for Grunt and Gulp.